ancwrd1/snx-rs/README.md

 Configuration file may contain all options which are accepted via the command line, without the leading double dashes.

+## Authentication types

+* For authentications which require additional password or challenge codes the `user-name` option must be provided in the configuration.
+* For SAML SSO authentication the `user-name` and `password` options should NOT be specified.

 ## Tray icon and UI

 * The application can be built with `tray-icon` feature.
 In this case if `snxctl` utility runs without parameters